nasd4q/while-preparing-for-ocp/remember those/APIs.md

 * The Map interface uses put() rather than add() !
 * `Arrays.asList(nullValuedArg);` throws a `java.lang.NullPointerException`.
 * "A NavigableSet is a SortedSet extended with navigation methods reporting closest matches for given search targets."
 (Enthuware)
+* "HashMap supports adding null key as well as null values but ConcurrentHashMap does not.
+Inserting null key or null in a ConcurrentHashMap will throw a NullPointerException."
+(Enthuware)

 #### `java.lang.Iterable<T>`